Save £8 with a 4-pack.

 Suitable for everyday use on all skin areas and is a soothing emollient ointment.
 Ideally suited for skin problems that do not require a wound dressing.

 Please seek medical advice before use when sensitivity to bee products is a predisposed condition.
-The internal use of Honey products is NOT suitable for children under 18 months of age.
+Honey products (including Meloderm and Meloderm Ointment) are NOT suitable for children under 18 months of age.
 People suffering from diabetes should use these products in moderation according to their personal diet restrictions.

 To reduce the effects of any possible infection, it is best to use irradiated Manuka honey for skin conditions such as: